pzakeri22/portfolio/README.md

 - Github
 - Markdown

-I have further demonstrated the use of HTML, CSS and JavaScript throughout the projects in this portfolio.
+I have showcased the use of additional skills such as React and Redux throughout the projects featured in this portfolio.

 ## Launch

-My portfolio can be viewed from the following link: https://pzakeri22.github.io/portfolio/
+My portfolio can be viewed at the following link: https://pzakeri22.github.io/portfolio/